Landfill and Waste Management

 E-Waste is accepted free of charge at all landfill sites through our partnership with Ontario Electronic Stewardship Program.
 For a complete list of acceptable items, please refer to the document on the sidebar.

 Orange Drop is an industry-funded recycling program that allows the return of designated materials to local municipal depots.
 Please check with the landfill attendant regarding where to drop off household batteries, empty propane cylinders and empty plastic oil and solvent containers.

 Household Hazardous Waste Events are held during peak season at the Haliburton and Harcourt Landfill sites to capture the greatest amount of toxic and hazardous waste as possible to be sent for safe disposal.
 At these events, we collect latex and oil paints, wood finishing products, used motor oil; automotive batteries; propane tanks and cylinders; chemical cleaners, aerosol cans, solvents, pesticides and herbicides, pool and photographic chemicals, florescent light tubes, etc. Note: Industrial hazardous waste is not accepted.
 See Acceptable Household Hazardous Waste on the sidebar for a complete listing.

-Landfill Education and Awareness initiatives have been developed in partnership with the Department of Public Works and the Environment and Green Energy Committee.
-Members of the Committee and municipal staff attended various landfills throughout the past year with the goal of reaching out to residents to educate and encourage better recycling habits.
-If you’d like more information on best practices in recycling and waste reduction, please see the Recycling Guide on the sidebar.
+Landfill Education and Awareness initiatives have been developed in partnership with the Department of Public Works and the Environment and Conservation Committee.
+Members of the Committee and municipal staff attended various landfills throughout the past year with the goal of reaching out to residents to educate and encourage waste reduction and better recycling habits.
+If you’d like more information on best practices please see the Recycling Guide on the sidebar.

-Diversion is also being profiled as the Environment and Green Energy Committee has demonstrated some unique projects that have been created out of diverted landfill materials.
-Watch for the Video and the Repurposing Competition coming soon.
+Diversion is also being profiled as the Environment and Conservation Committee has demonstrated some unique projects that have been created out of diverted landfill materials including our annual Re-purposing Competition.